What is Revenue Optimization?

 In other words, revenue optimization is not simply about boosting sales at any cost.
 It’s about finding the delicate balance between selling more products or services and extracting the highest possible revenue from each sale.

 To achieve this balance, Vendavo provides a suite of growth and profitability solutions for pricing, profit analytics, selling, and rebate management.
-These solutions help businesses not only drive growth in their top-line revenue but also ensure that they capture the full value of their offerings, thereby enhancing their bottom-line profitability.
+These solutions help businesses not only drive growth in their top-line revenue (81% of recently surveyed organizations report increased revenue in the last 12 months) but also ensure that they capture the full value of their offerings, thereby enhancing their bottom-line profitability.

 Key Components of Revenue Optimization